olivejun/88x2bu/README.md

 # Basic installation for Ubuntu 20.04 or Linux Mint 20:

-Download the zip file of this repository to home (or other if you like.)
+Download the zip file of this repository to /home (or other if you like.)

 Unzip the zip file.
 A folder named 88x2bu-master will be created.

-From a terminal (aka. command line) in the 88x2bu-master folder (where the zip file was unzipped):
+From a terminal (aka. command line):

+$ cd 88x2bu-master

-$ sudo apt-get install build-essential
+$ sudo apt-get install build-essential (does not appear to be needed on Ubuntu 20.04)

 $ make